hamidhsz/OCproject03/README.md

 # OpenClassroom Project 3 (ohmyfood website)
-link to the repo: https://github.com/hamidhsz/OCproject03 link to the page on github: https://hamidhsz.github.io/OCproject03/
+link to the repo: https://github.com/hamidhsz/OCproject03 link to the webpage on github: https://hamidhsz.github.io/OCproject03/